JakubSapko/JakubSapko/README.md

 ### :man_technologist: About Me:

-🔭: I'm a STEM enthusiast - I've been studying Physics for two years and now I'm pursuing a Computer Science degree
+🔭: I'm a STEM enthusiast - I've been studying Physics for two years and now I'm finishing a Computer Science degree

 💻: Job-wise I'm aspiring to once become a full-stack developer, right now I'm focusing on a Node environment (including ⚛️ React and NestJS)